Bombardier swoops on AirAsia at Silverstone summit

-SILVERSTONE, England (Reuters) - Canada’s Bombardier (BBDb.TO) is in talks with AirAsia (AIRA.KL) about a more densely packed 160-seat version of its CSeries jet, in a surprise bid to loosen the stranglehold on Asia’s largest low-cost carrier held by European giant Airbus EAD.PA.
+SILVERSTONE, England (Reuters) - Canada’s Bombardier is in talks with AirAsia about a more densely packed 160-seat version of its CSeries jet, in a surprise bid to loosen the stranglehold on Asia’s largest low-cost carrier held by European giant Airbus.

 “We’ve got Pierre Beaudoin as a guest of mine.
 He’s brought us a very interesting product for a 160-seat Bombardier and we’re looking at that,” Fernandes said.